Please note that this information will be reviewed every 3 years after publication.

 Pre-eclampsia is a complication of pregnancy that causes you to have high blood pressure and protein in your urine.
 It can make you unwell and can affect your baby’s growth and wellbeing.
 This information is for you if you have been diagnosed with pre-eclampsia or if you wish to know more about it.

 This information may also be helpful if you are a partner, relative or friend of someone in this situation.

 The information here aims to help you better understand your health and your options for treatment and care.
 Your healthcare team is there to support you in making decisions that are right for you.
 They can help by discussing your situation with you and answering your questions.

-Pre-eclampsia is a condition that typically occurs after 20 weeks of pregnancy.
+Pre-eclampsia is a condition that usually happens after 20 weeks of pregnancy.
 The exact cause of pre-eclampsia is not understood.
 It is usually a combination of: